 The journey from Sekigahara to Mitake is traversed by train.
 At Mitake, travelers embark on the first extensive walk along the Nakasendo Way.
 The walk from Mitake to Hosokute is unmistakably a walk through Japanese feudal history.
-The original stone paving of the highway and small shrines along the road installed to bring travelers protection, along with the sites of former tea house for travelers to rest, all recall the rich history of the very steps present day travelers are taking.
+The original stone paving of the highway and small shrines along the road installed to bring travelers protection, along with the sites of former tea houses for travelers to rest, all recall the rich history of the very steps present-day travelers are taking.

 Day 4: Hosokute to Ena